jestjs/jest/docs/JestObjectAPI.md

 });
 ```

-Returns the `jest` object for chaining.

 :::tip

+This method was previously called `autoMockOn`.
 When using `babel-jest`, calls to `enableAutomock` will automatically be hoisted to the top of the code block.
 Use `autoMockOn` if you want to explicitly avoid this behavior.

 :::

+Returns the `jest` object for chaining.

 ### `jest.createMockFromModule(moduleName)`